I am a multi-award-winning writer, editor, public relations and marketing professional, with a quarter century of experience.

-I currently live in Seattle with my wonderful wife and work as chief content producer and manager, and public and media relations manager for a construction software company.
+I currently live in Portland, Ore. with my wonderful wife, and I work as chief content producer and public and media relations manager for a global construction software company.
 I am also a bit of amateur chef, an urban gardener and a compulsively obsessed New York Mets baseball fan.

 The earth moved when I discovered my love of writing—quite literally.

 It was October 17, 1989.
 A baseball-obsessed kid, just a couple of months from my 14th birthday, I had settled into the couch at our home in Las Vegas to watch game three of the 1989 World Series between the Giants and Athletics.
 The announcers were into their pregame discussions and highlights of the previous games when suddenly the telecast stopped and I think it was the great Al Michael’s voice that could be heard saying, “I think we’re having an earthquake!”

 Indeed, one of the worst earthquakes in recent memory struck the Bay Area that early evening.
 Houses were reduced to rubble, freeways toppled, and dozens of people lost their lives.
 I was immediately captivated by the ongoing news cycle.
 For weeks, I recorded and watched every newscast about the earthquake and the stories surrounding it that I could.
 I read every news article I could find and bought every subsequent magazine I could get my hands on.
 I became a news junkie.